Complete guide to managing accounts payable process

 Terms every AP professional should know

-Accounts Payable is an essential part of your financial statements and therefore you must stay up-to-date with all the necessary terms that you might come across when optimizing your accounts payable management.
+Accounts payable is an essential part of your financial statements and therefore you must stay up-to-date with all the necessary terms that you might come across when optimizing your accounts payable management.

 Invoice management

-Effortlessly integrate invoices into the accounts payable system and go paperless.
 Compare and validate supplier invoices against the purchase order issued and the goods delivery receipt.
 Automatically match invoices according to customized business requirements.

-Purchase order (PO)
+Purchase Order (PO)

 A form of record generated from the buyer’s end that carries the proof of purchase transaction.